 The User may only adjust its Annual Contract Tonnage pursuant to this clause 11.1 or clause 12.2.

+[DBCT User Group Drafting Note: Whether or not DBCT Management's amendments to clause 11.1(b) are acceptable will depend on the QCA's view of the extension of the Agreement's term from 10 to 15 years.
+Accordingly the DBCT User Group have not sought to provide a full mark-up of this clause as part of this submission ]

 [From the date 10 years after the commencement of the Shipment (or increased rate of Shipment) of Coal arising out of the Current Expansion - add these words for a User Agreement under which Coal is Shipped for 15 years or more (or a User Agreement which is part of a series of User Agreements with a weighted averaged term of 15 years) and which necessitated an Expansion] The User may without penalty reduce the Annual Contract Tonnage by giving not less than five years notice to DBCT Management of the extent and the period of the reduction required.

 If the User wishes to increase the Annual Contract Tonnage (for all or any part of the remainder of the Term), either:-